minutelab/demos/wordpress/README.md

 **NAME**

-The phpMyAdmin container name is [project name]-pma.
+The phpMyAdmin container name is pma.[project name].

 **PARAMETERS**

 While activating the WordPress setup as single unit (main.mlab), the main container controls the parameters.

-* Database host.
-The IP address of the setup database.
 * project name.
 Used as the project unique identifier.

 **ACTIONS**